Olivier-Kango/space-travelers-hub/README.md

 # Space Travelers' Hub

-> In this task, we will be working with the real live data from the SpaceX API.
+ In this task, we will be working with the real live data from the SpaceX API.
 Our task is to build a web application for a company that provides commercial and scientific space travel services.
 The application will allow users to book rockets and join selected space missions.
+## Built With
+- React
+- Redux/ Redux toolkit
+- Material UI
+- CSS3

+## Key Features

+- User Can book a rocket
+- user can see his profile with reserved rockets and mmissions
+- User can Cancel his booking any time.

 ## Live Demo